 E4.
-Providing assessments of family members' perception of and reactions to communication difficulties E5.
-Identifying the effects of hearing problems and subsequent communication difficulties on marital preferences, abilities, communication needs and problems, and related adjustment difficulties
+Providing assessments of family members' perception of and reactions to communication difficulties

+E5.
+Identifying the effects of hearing problems and subsequent communication difficulties on marital dyads, family dynamics, and other interpersonal communication functioning preferences, abilities, communication needs and problems, and related adjustment difficulties